evhan55/ploma/README.md

 ### Ploma

-A Ploma instance expects an `HTML <canvas> Element` for rendering strokes.
+A Ploma instance expects an `HTML <canvas> Element` for rendering ballpoint pen strokes given input points.
 Strokes are rendered using `beginStroke`, `extendStroke`, and `endStroke` which accept a single point's data: x-coordinate, y-coordinate and a pressure value ranging from 0-1.
+Pressure values can come from any input device you have access to.
+For Wacom tablets, pressure values can be obtained using the Wacom Web Plugin object element in your HTML.

 Example: <code>index.html</code>